Friday, January 24, 2014

 We changed into snorkel gear and had the pleasure of snorkeling with green back turtles.

-We then sailed to Honeymoon cove for a BBQ lunch, a walk along the beach and a refreshing swim in those beautifully clear waters.
+We then sailed to Honeymoon cove for a BBQ lunch.

 Mandy's birthday in San Juan